 Aspiring to compare with international databanks and a frontrunner at national level, beQuali is undertaking a major task of documentation and re-contextualisation on the surveys in order to facilitate and encourage reuse.

-The surveys that form the catalogue are selected on different scientific or feasibility criteria by a scientific and technical committee (STC).
+During the main period of the project, the surveys that form the catalogue were selected on different scientific or feasibility criteria by a scientific and technical committee (STC).
 The scientific community is invited to submit its projects through a call for proposals issued at least once a year.

-Part of beQuali’s role is to preserve research data and it is planning to archive the surveys available at the National Higher Education IT Centre (CINES).
+Part of beQuali’s role is to preserve research data and archive the surveys available at the National Higher Education IT Centre (CINES).

-There is strong interest in the academic community in having access to qualitative survey materials.
-Making the beQuali materials available thus publicises the work of the researchers who produced it and allows others to reuse it, in particular for the purpose of comparison or new interpretation (reanalysis, comparison, etc.).
+Making the beQuali materials available publicises the work of the researchers who produced it and allows others to reuse it, in particular for the purpose of comparison or new interpretation (reanalysis, comparison, etc.).
 In addition, there are considerable benefits in sharing these materials for the teaching of qualitative methods.

 As well as the raw material (interviews, preparatory documents, etc.), beQuali provides documentation that contextualises the research process: a “survey into the survey” is included in the form of a written report accompanied by audio extracts of interviews with the researchers who conducted the surveys.